proteanhq/protean/docs/guides/compose-a-domain/index.md

 ### **`name`**

 The constructor also accepts an optional domain name to uniquely identify the domain in the application ecosystem.

+!!!note
-When not provided, the name is initialized to the name of the module defining the domain.
+    When not specified, the name is initialized to the name of the module defining the domain.
+Typically, this is the name of the file in which the domain is defined, without the `.py` extension.